kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-03-start-devcamper-project/13-routes-responses.md

 ### fixing eslint
 * https://github.com/wesbos/eslint-config-wesbos/blob/master/.eslintrc.js
     - **error** VS code shows `html` plugin error from wes code
-    - need to remove `html` plugin
-    - save file as `.eslintrc.js`
-    - copy and paste wes code to `.eslintrc.js`
+    - Update eslint and the plugin to the latest
-    - Then eslint will work
+    - `$ npm i eslint@latest eslint-plugin-html@latest -D`

 ## What if I want to send JSON?
 * **note** I just pass an object (_and Express is smart enough to run `JSON.stringify()` in the background_)